Carbon-fiber reinforced polymer

 The binding polymer is often a thermoset resin such as epoxy, but other thermoset or thermoplastic polymers, such as polyester, vinyl ester, or nylon, are sometimes used.
 The properties of the final CFRP product can be affected by the type of additives introduced to the binding matrix (resin).
 The most common additive is silica, but other additives such as rubber and carbon nanotubes can be used.

 Carbon fiber is sometimes referred to as graphite-reinforced polymer or graphite fiber-reinforced polymer (GFRP is less common, as it clashes with glass-(fiber)-reinforced polymer).

 Properties

 CFRP are composite materials.
 In this case the composite consists of two parts: a matrix and a reinforcement.
 In CFRP the reinforcement is carbon fiber, which provides its strength.
 The matrix is usually a thermosetting plastic, such as polyester resin, to bind the reinforcements together.
-Because CFRP consists of two distinct elements, the material properties depend on these two elements.
+Because CFRPs consist of two distinct elements, the material properties depend on these two elements.